DEST-DOC/software-documentation/docs/source/DESTconfigurationandbuild.rst

         [2/2] Linking CXX executable cmTC_2bd60.exe

 For testing the executable file you can run the following (using Windows command line):
+..
+Note:: You can close Visual Studio IDE and continue with Windows command line

     .. code-block:: console

 		 cd path to DEST_analyser_Debug.exe (e.g. src/BIN/DEST_analyser_Debug.exe)